Types of Work Study

 If I don't work do I have to give the money back?
 Since you don't receive the money until you earn it, and you can't earn it without having a Work-Study job, there is no money to give back.

 Can I receive FWS if it is not part of my financial aid award package?
 If you are interested in Work-Study and you have completed the financial aid application process, please visit with the financial aid office for an evaluation of your eligibility for work-study funds.
 Do not inquire until you have received a financial aid package.

 How much do on-campus positions pay?
-On-campus positions students will make $9.50 an hour for the 2014-2015 Financial Aid Year.
+On-campus positions students will make $9.50 an hour.

 Will I receive benefits?
 No, work-study students are not eligible for paid vacation, sick leave, holidays, or medical and dental insurance through their work-study job.